Yuki-Ryu/funding_tracker/README.md

 - Filters for assets with market cap > $100M

-- Sorts by most negative funding rates
+- Sorts by most negative and positive funding rates

 - Displays results in a formatted table